 Penetration is important because if the running count is, say 12 and the cut card is about to be dealt before the last remaining deck, we know that there are a lot of high-value cards (tens, kings, aces, etc.) in the remaining 52 cards.
 On the other hand, if the cut card is placed at the last 2 remaining decks, the high-value cards are scattered over 104 cards.
 For all we know, they can all be found at the last deck!

-It turns out that most online casinos set the penetration of their live blackjack games at 50%!
+It turns out that when I compared casinos, most online casinos set the penetration of their live blackjack games at 50%!
 That means 3 decks of cards won’t be dealt out of 6!
 If the decks were 8, four decks wouldn’t be dealt!
 That is a very big disadvantage and combined with the slow speed of the games, it made me stand up and leave the table.
 Not before though I was dealt three 7’s!

 The odds of that happening is 0.04%!
 Once upon a time when I was playing blackjack at brick and mortar casinos, I was dealt that very same hand twice the same night!
 The casino was offering a bottle of wine to any player hitting three 7’s, so I and my friend certainly didn’t leave the blackjack room empty-handed!